traefik/traefik/docs/content/getting-started/configuration-overview.md

 Traefik gets its _dynamic configuration_ from [providers](../providers/overview.md): whether an orchestrator, a service registry, or a plain old configuration file.
 Since this configuration is specific to your infrastructure choices, we invite you to refer to the [dedicated section of this documentation](../providers/overview.md).

-!!!
-Note
+!!! info

     In the [Quick Start example](../getting-started/quick-start.md), the dynamic configuration comes from docker in the form of labels attached to your containers.

-!!!
-Note
+!!! info "HTTPS Certificates also belong to the dynamic configuration."

-    HTTPS Certificates also belong to the dynamic configuration.
     You can add / update / remove them without restarting your Traefik instance.

 ## The Static Configuration

-There are three different, mutually exclusive, ways to define static configuration options in Traefik:
+There are three different, **mutually exclusive**, ways to define static configuration options in Traefik:

-- In a configuration file
+1. In a configuration file
-- In the command-line arguments
+1. In the command-line arguments
-- As environment variables
+1. As environment variables

 These ways are evaluated in the order listed above.